-As a result of the Covid-19 crisis the national debt/GDP ratio of the UK is around 100% and that of the US is even higher.
-While a further rise in this ratio need not be a matter of shorter term concern, the level must in time be stabilised.
-If economies have a national/debt to GDP of 100% then that ratio will rise indefinitely unless the growth rate and the structural ex ante net private sector savings surpluses are higher than the rate of interest.
-Raising the level of private sector investment to improve the growth rate of the economy and thereby reducing the structural ex ante problem are thus essential for longer term financial and economic stability.
+As a result of the COVID-19 crisis the national debt/GDP ratio of the UK is around 100% and that of the USA is even higher.
+While a further rise in this ratio need not be a matter of shorter-term concern, the level must in time be stabilised.
+If economies have a national/debt to GDP ratio of 100% then that ratio will rise indefinitely unless the growth rate and the structural, ex ante, net private sector savings' surpluses are higher than the rate of interest.
+Raising the level of private sector investment to improve the growth rate of the economy and thereby reducing the structural ex ante problem are thus essential for longerterm financial and economic stability.